 After the check up takes place, the authorized physician will either hand to the applicant the medical examination results in a sealed envelope (Do not open it!) to submit them on the day of the visa interview alongside with the other documents, or will send the results directly to the U.S. Embassy or Consulate by himself (through mail, e-mail, or in person).

-In general, when you go to meet the doctor, you need to have with you the following documents:
+When you go to meet the doctor, you need to have with you the following documents:

 - Your visa interview letter